Skew-Brauer graph algebras

-\begin{rem} With the notation above, given a skew-gentle $A=KQ/I$, the quiver of the admissible presentation of $A$ is the quiver $(Q')^{sg}$ and its ideal is the ideal $(I')^{sg},$ with $Sp$ as the set of distinguished vertices and an empty set of distinguished cycles, see \cite{G99} and \cite[Section 2.1]{LSV} .
-In this context, by abuse of notation, we denote $(Q')^{sg}$ by $Q^{sg}$, $(I')^{sg}$ by $I^{sg}$, and we say that $A^{sg} = K Q^{sg}/I^{sg}$ is the admissible presentation for the skew gentle algebra $A$. \end{rem}
+\begin{rem} With the above notation, the admissible presentation of a skew-gentle algebra $A=\SG$, coincides with the sg-bound quiver algebra $(A')^{\text{sg}}$ of the auxiliary gentle algebra of $A$.
+In this case, when we apply Definition~\ref{definition-admissible quiver} and Definition~\ref{dfn:sg-ideal}, we consider the set of special cycles to be empty.
+To clarify the construction, please see Example~\ref{ex: toy example}.
+In this context, by abuse of notation, we denote $(Q')^{\text{sg}}$ by $Q^{\text{sg}}$, $(I')^{\text{sg}}$ by $I^{\text{sg}}$, and we say that $A^{\text{sg}} = K Q^{\text{sg}}/I^{\text{sg}}$ is the admissible presentation for the skew-gentle algebra $A$. \end{rem}

-\begin{exmp} Let $KQ/I$ be the skew-gentle algebra with quiver $Q$
+\begin{exmp} Let $A=\SG$ be the skew-gentle algebra with quiver $Q$: